Infinite utility: counterparts and ultimate locations: Abstract

 \section{Abstract}

 The locations problem in infinite ethics concerns the relative moral status of different categories of potential bearers of value, the primary examples of which are people and points in time.
 The challenge is to determine which category of value bearers are of ultimate moral significance: the \emph{ultimate locations}, for short.
 This paper defends the view that the ultimate locations are \emph{people at times}.
 A person at a time is not a specific person, but the person born at a specific point in time (\emph{de dicto}).
-The main conclusion of the paper is that the unsettling implications of the time- and person-centered approaches to infinite ethics can be avoided by taking people at times as the ultimate locations.
-Most notably, a broad class of worlds that are incomparable using the person-centered approach can be strictly ranked.
+The main conclusion of the paper is that the unsettling implications of the time- and person-centered approaches to infinite ethics can be avoided.
+Most notably, a broad class of worlds that person-centered views deem incomparable can be strictly ranked.